Reducing Food Waste

 Tips For Gatherings

-- Get a headcount: Use online calculators to determine how much food you need based on your number of guests.
+- Get a headcount: Use online calculators to determine how much food you need to prepare.
 Create a menu that accommodates dietary restrictions rather than making extra alternatives.
-Save the Food's Guest-Imator [exit DNR] can help.
+Save The Food's Guest-Imator can help.

-- Build a buffet: Let guests dish their own plates to avoid overserving.
+- Build a buffet: To avoid overserving, let guests serve themselves on their own plates.
 Making pre-cut foods mini can also help guests grab the right portion.

 - Fill when empty: Open extra packaged food only if the first round has run out.

-- Potluck partnership: If guests are contributing to the meal, explain how they can also help reduce waste, too.
+- Potluck partnership: If guests are contributing to the meal, explain how they can also help reduce waste.

 - Store and share: Put leftovers in containers to eat later or send them home with guests who want them.
 If you have lots of extras, consider sharing with the neighborhood or office or donating the leftovers.